-Belts must be all black or all navy and MUST be worn with looped uniform shorts/ pants and should be the appropriate size; that is, the belt cannot extend from the buckle in front.
+Belts must be all black or all navy and MUST be worn with looped uniform shorts/ pants and should be the appropriate size.
 Chains worn as belts are not permitted.
-Belts with distractive or inappropriate logo or styles are not permitted.
+Belts with decorations or logos are not permitted.
 Belts which cause a safety concern are not acceptable.